How to tackle procrastination in your pet business and get things done

 Why do we procrastinate?

-We might worry that we’re going to mess up a task, or we simply find it tedious.
+We might worry that we’re going to mess up a task, or find it tedious.
 For instance, I know I dread dealing with my accounts.

 It’s easy to get caught up in other, seemingly more urgent tasks when we’d rather not face something we find daunting.

-I meant to hand in my finished website back in January, but it felt so overwhelming that I kept putting it off.
+I meant to hand in my finished website back in January, but it felt so overwhelming that I kept putting it off and it took months!

 Perfectionism is another barrier.
 We often wait for the perfect moment or the ideal conditions before we tackle a task.